SmogDr/edar_coursebook/docs/02-rprog1.md

 We'll go through both these pieces and also look at how you can combine them together for some expressions.

-According to John Chambers, one of the creators of R's precursor S:
+According to John Chambers, one of the creators of the S language (precursor to R):

 1. Everything that exists in R is an **object**
 2. Everything that happens in R is a **call to a function**